 A pangolin wandered into Mr. Ngo Van Luu's garden.
 Photo: Provided by forest rangers

-Among them, a wild pangolin was discovered by Mr. Ngo Van Luu (residing in Hoa Khuong commune, Hoa Vang district) lost in his garden.
+Among them, a wild pangolin was discovered by Mr. Ngo Van Luu (residing in Hoa Khuong commune, Hoa Vang district) straying in his garden.
 When he learned that this was an endangered, rare wild animal that needed to be preserved, Mr. Luu contacted the authorities to hand it over.

-The Burmese flower kite was voluntarily handed over to the authorities by Ms. Nguyen Thi Mong Luong (residing in Hoa Tho Tay ward, Cam Le district).
+The Burmese kite was voluntarily handed over to the authorities by Ms. Nguyen Thi Mong Luong (residing in Hoa Tho Tay ward, Cam Le district).